Act to Prevent Pollution from Ships (APPS)

-This law has been incredibly effective since it was signed into law: The U.S. government has awarded 205 whistleblowers a sum of approximately $33 million in the 100 most recent prosecutions under APPS.
+This law has been incredibly effective since it was signed into law: The U.S. courts have awarded 205 whistleblowers a sum of approximately $33 million in the 100 most recent prosecutions under APPS.

 The U.S. is the number one enforcer of MARPOL because of whistleblowers.
 In an analysis of 100 recent Act to Prevent Pollution from Ships (APPS) prosecutions available on Public Access to Court Electronic Records (PACER), court records reveal that whistleblowers were responsible for 76% of all successful cases (1993 – 2017).
 The law has a demonstrated effectiveness over this 24-year span.